raihanalam/documentation/content/applications/productivity/studio/pdf_reports.rst

 Header and footer
 =================

-When creating a new report in Studio, you first have to choose between one of three styles of reports.
+When creating a new report in Studio, you must choose between one of three styles of reports first.
 This is solely used to determine what is displayed on the header and footer.

 .. _studio/pdf-reports/header-footer/external: